liamdmcgarrigle/n8n-nodes-zoho-booking/README.md

 Then have the node after that be the no-show or completed step.

 There will be a delay, but this is the only option Zoho Bookings gave us.

+## Get Available Times
+This function fetches available times based on the maximum booking advance period set in your Zoho Bookings settings.
+For example, if appointments can only be booked up to two weeks ahead, the function will not return times beyond that period.

+To reduce API calls to Zoho, only request the minimum number of days needed for your search.
+Note that each day in the range will be a separate API call, even if no availability exists for that day.
+For instance, a 60-day search on a powerful n8n server required about a minute and a half to complete since it will be waiting for 60 API calls to complete

+For single-day searches, set the end date to the same as the start date to optimize the process.